 However, notice that both Highlight only and Shadow only presets do not affect each other.

-You can now play with removing presets, if you like, just like I explained above.
-Only removing the top of the stack has an immediate affect on the image.
+You can now play with removing Presets if you like, just like I explained above.
+Only removing the top of the stack has an immediate effect on the image.

 Put It To Work

 How this works for me in day-to-day practice is that I often start with a combined preset, say 20+20, and alter one to say Highlight 30 or Shadow 10 for example.

 You have now discovered that for tools like High Dynamic Range in Capture One enabling Stack Presets gives you both the power of an adjustment history and the flexibility of combining presets.

 Both options enhance the preset’s versatility and flexibility enormously.
 However, not all tools in Capture One are that flexible in combining adjustments.